Alfresco/docs-alfresco/content-services/latest/admin/import.md

 There are a number of restrictions:

 * Only one bulk import can be running at a time.
 This is enforced by the `JobLockService`.
-* Access to the Bulk Import tool is restricted to Alfresco Content Services administrators.
+* Access to the Bulk Import tool is restricted to Content Services administrators.
 * There is a file name length limitation of 255 characters for imported files.
 This limitation reflects most file systems [limits](https://en.wikipedia.org/wiki/Comparison_of_file_systems#Limits).

 ### In-place bulk import